giantswarm/rfc/crossplane-capi-import/README.md

 will be granted and that the customer may place strict limitations on our visibility of components inside their accounts.

-Whilst there is some functionality to read resources directly from CAPI, it would require additional development effort to realise in order to generate both the `kubeconfig`, and any resources required for the delivery of apps and app-bundles to the cluster.
+Should any form of write permission be granted to the service account being used for importing the clusters, there is an enhanced risk of accidental adoption by CAPI operators in a manner that violates the contract of import.

 This in itself places risk of accidental adoption of the cluster by CAPI in such a manner that the cluster would be brought fully under the control of CAPI operators in such a manner that violates the contract of adoption.
+This is discussed in more detail in the section on [Preventing CAPI takeover](#preventing-capi-takeover) below.

 ### Options

 1. We create our own custom importer based on CAPI that can create the `kubeconfig` and any CRs that may be required to deliver functionality for import to be successful

+   Whilst it is feasibly possible to use CAPI directly to read and reflect cluster resources, this would require the development of a custom operator that can interact with the cloud architecture and directly import any required resources as well as generate the `kubeconfig` to be used by other components requiring access to the cluster, such as those required for the delivery of apps and app-bundles.

 2. We leverage an existing technology outside of CAPI to create the resources required.